Triston Casas Preview, Player Props: Red Sox vs. Rays

 - The Rays pitching staff is seventh in the league with a collective 9.1 strikeouts per nine innings.

-- The Rays' 3.81 team ERA ranks fourth across all league pitching staffs.
+- The Rays have the fourth-ranked team ERA across all MLB pitching staffs (3.83).

-- Rays pitchers combine to surrender 143 home runs (one per game), the third-fewest in the league.
+- Rays pitchers combine to allow 145 home runs (1.1 per game), the third-fewest in baseball.

-- In his last time out on Tuesday, the righty threw five innings against the Miami Marlins, giving up two earned runs while surrendering seven hits.
+- In his most recent outing on Wednesday against the Miami Marlins, the right-hander threw 6 1/3 scoreless innings while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.